bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 This is, it's not like hashing, it's not buckets, it's a full cryptographic guarantee that the server cannot learn anything about the query, even if they're actively malicious.
 It does incur higher computational costs for the server.
 In particular, the server has to do work that's linear in the size of the database.
-So if the database gets bigger, so today the database is a bunch of Bitcoin balances, if we wanted to include, you know, when we added transaction data or if we want to include more data say about individual transactions, that will make the server's runtime longer.
+Today the database is a bunch of Bitcoin balances, if we wanted to include when we added transaction data or if we want to include more data say about individual transactions, that will make the server's runtime longer.
-But On the other hand, the communication is better, and there's kind of no ongoing syncing really needed.
+But, on the other hand, the communication is better, and there's kind of no ongoing syncing really needed.
 The server can kind of keep its database up to date, and whenever the client wants to get the most up-to-date information, they can make another query.
 Today, we only support balances and the five most recent UTXOs.
 That's because of this thing I talked about earlier where the computational cost for the server is linear in the size of the database.
-So if we wanted to make it 10 most recent, it would cost more.
+If we wanted to make it 10 most recent, it would cost more.
-So we need to think carefully about how we can make that kind of scale to at least a use case that's useful.
+We need to think carefully about how we can make that kind of scale to, at least, a use case that's useful.
-And yeah, of course, the code is open source, and there's a paper and everything.
+Of course, the code is open source, and there's a paper and everything.
 And I'm happy to answer any questions about how it works.
 I have a slide that kind of explains more of the technical underpinnings of Spiral.
 So if you want, I can just go through that slide if you want to hear more about homomorphic encryption stuff.

 ## Open Questions

-Speaker 1: 00:12:00
+Samir Menon: 00:12:00

 But before I do that, I'll just kind of say, yeah, I think the open questions for us are, you know, what minimum set of data is enough?
 I think balance is on its own, it's not quite enough.